No matter how much you earn, everyone needs to learn how to budget money.

 Always Budget For The Worst

-This will ensure that you have budgeted for the worst case scenario, and any extra money you have is a bonus that you can add to your savings account.
+This will ensure that you have budgeted for the worst-case scenario, and any extra money you have is a bonus that you can add to your savings account.

-Budgeting on a low income can be difficult as it feels like your money doesn’t stretch very far.
+Understanding how to budget money on a low income can be difficult as it feels like your money doesn’t stretch very far.